JohnPaulinePineda/Portfolio_Project_42/docs/index.md

 #### 1.3.5.4 Random Forest <a class="anchor" id="1.3.5.4"></a>

-[Random Forest](https://link.springer.com/article/10.1023/A:1010933404324) is an ensemble learning method made up of a large set of small decision trees called estimators, with each producing its own prediction.
-The random forest model aggregates the predictions of the estimators to produce a more accurate prediction.
-The algorithm involves bootstrap aggregating (where smaller subsets of the training data are repeatedly subsampled with replacement), random subspacing (where a subset of features are sampled and used to train each individual estimator), estimator training (where unpruned decision trees are formulated for each estimator) and inference by aggregating the predictions of all estimators.

 1. The [random forest model](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html#) from the <mark style="background-color: #CCECFF"><b>sklearn.ensemble</b></mark> Python library API was implemented.
 2. The model contains 5 hyperparameters: